n8peace/DayStart/docs/proposed-function-flow.md

-# DayStart Proposed Function Flow
+# DayStart Function Architecture

 ## 🎯 Overview

-This document outlines the proposed edge function architecture for DayStart's content generation system.
+This document outlines the current edge function architecture for DayStart's content generation system.
 The approach uses specialized content functions, unified script generation, and centralized audio processing.
+(This is the live, implemented system.)

 ## 📋 Function Architecture